klayoutmatthias/dump_oas_gds2/README.md

-# dump_oas - a binary dump utility for OASIS (chip layout data) files
+# dump_oas and dump_gds2 - binary dump utilities for OASIS and GDS2 (chip layout data) files

-This tool is a tool for debugging OASIS issues.
-It prints a formatted binary dump of the OASIS file.
+This tool is a tool for debugging OASIS and GDS2 issues.
+They print a formatted binary dump of the file.

+ * "dump_oas" is for dumping OASIS files.
 It supports CBLOCK unfolding.

+ * "dump_gds2" is for dumping GDS2 files.

-It is derived from KLayout's sources (www.klayout.org).
+Both tools are derived from KLayout's sources (www.klayout.org).

 ## Building

-A Makefile is provided for building the binary.
+A Makefile is provided for building the binaries.
 The requirements are currently:

- * gcc
+ * gcc/g++
  * libz
- * qt4 (core)

 In the source directory simply type

     make

-The output binary will be "dump_oas".
+The output binary will be "dump_oas" and "dump_gds2".

-If the build fails, check the Makefile - specifically for correct include paths for Qt4.

 On Windows, it is possible to build the tool using a Linux emulation shell (like MSYS2).

 ## Usage

-The usage is simply
+The usage of the tools is simply

     dump_oas <path-to-oasis-file>
+    dump_gds2 <path-to-gds2-file>

+Further options are:

+ * *-h* to print the help text
+ * *-s* for short output (no multiline hex dump)
+ * *-n <num>* to set the number of bytes per line

-## Sample Output
+## Sample Output of "dump_oas"

 ```
 000000000   25 53 45 4d 49 2d 4f 41  magic bytes